angharadstell/global_n2o_inversion/README.md

 ## Running the inversion
-You won't be able to run any of the "Making inversion intermediates" without the emissions / observations/ raw GEOSChem output.
+You won't be able to run any of the "Making inversion intermediates" without the emissions / observations / raw GEOSChem output.
 Have to make intermediates for full 10 years before doing window inversion (uses intermediates to change ic)
 ### Make inversion intermediates
 1. Make intermediates for the full 10 years (run intermediates/make_intermediates.sh)